dronemindeu/nominatim_geocoding/README.md

 ## Features

-- Automatically stores cache upto 20 requests.
+- Automatically stores cache upto n number of requests.
 - Restriction: Only 1 request per second is allowed to send.

 ## Steps use